programminghistorian/ph-submissions/en/drafts/originals/transcribing-handwritten-text-with-python-and-azure.md

 While training a customized handwriting recognition model is possible and sometimes required, it remains very difficult.
 Fortunately, ready-trained handwriting recognition services are available commercially.
 [Microsoft](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/overview-ocr), [Google Cloud Platform](https://cloud.google.com/vision/docs/handwriting) and [Amazon Web Services](https://aws.amazon.com/textract/) are companies that offer handwriting recognition services over the web.
 These services equip the historian who would like a faster means to transcribe handwritten documents, as long as these documents are legible and in a writing system that is recognizable by the service.

-These commercially based services perform more reliably with legible handwriting in a standardized presentation, such as written on straight lines.
+These commercially based services perform more reliably with legible handwriting in a standardized presentation, such as being written on straight lines.
 The services all recognize the roman alphabet, and certain services (but not all) also support other forms of writing, like the Arabic alphabet.
 You can check which languages each service supports on the following pages: [Microsoft](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/language-support#optical-character-recognition-ocr), [Google Cloud Platform](https://cloud.google.com/vision/docs/languages) and [Amazon Web Services](https://aws.amazon.com/textract/faqs/).
 Automated transcription will also struggle to recognize handwriting that is only lightly visible, such as pencil, or otherwise poorly contrasted.
 Despite these limitations, however, handwriting recognition is now a useful and practical tool for historians who need to transcribe documents.

 For this lesson, we will use Microsoft's Azure Cognitive Services to transcribe handwriting.
 Azure Cognitive Services is accessed only over the web – it is not a desktop application on your computer.
 Your computer connects to it and sends it images to process for handwriting recognition.
 Azure Cognitive Services replies with the text it detects in an image.
 Azure Cognitive Services performs reliably with handwritten documents and, based on personal usage, it performs as well as Google or Amazon Web Services on documents written in English and French.